kikoxx/kiko/README.md

 DO NOT RUN IT AS ROOT USER
 cd kiko
+./install.sh
+Restart for mount to work.

+Changes:
-chmod +x install.sh
+chmod +x install.sh not needed //locally done it for all install.sh
-sudo -E ./install.sh